eldrin0/IEEE-Radar-Challenge-CCNY/README.md

-In Progress, Update on Wed, May 6.
+In Progress, Update on Friday, May 8th.